 - Healthy Fat

-When it comes to what you should avoid, here is what your dog definitely doesn’t need in his diet:
+When it comes to what you should avoid, here is what your dog doesn’t need in his diet:

 - Preservatives and artificial flavors